jradavenport/jradavenport.github.io/index.md

 <!-- Here's a partial [list of available research projects](http://jradavenport.github.io/projects/) for students. -->

 I am the author of [**If We Assume**](http://www.ifweassume.com), a blog on data, science, and visualization

-Check out [SETI.news](http://seti.news), a new monthly email list for sharing academic SETI research I'm co-creating!
+Check out [SETI.news](http://seti.news), a monthly email list for sharing academic SETI research!

 For information on my ongoing Gender in Astronomy Talks project, see [this page]("{{ site.url }}/gender_study").

+### New:

+Kepler will take a photo of the Earth on Dec 10, 2017!
+Find out more at [WaveAtKepler.space](http://waveatkepler.space)

 <!-- For more info on **Flares on Proxima Cen**, see [this page]({{ site.url }}/2016/08/24/proxima.html)! -->